Bridging the Gap Between Scientific Laws Derived by AI Systems and Canonical Knowledge via Abductive Inference with AI-Noether: Introduction: The AI Scientific Revolution and Abductive Inference

-To the best of our knowledge, this is the first work to study the problem of abductive reasoning in the context of scientific discovery, where the explanations are allowed to consist of fully general polynomial axioms.
-See \cite{reddy2025towards} for a recent review of AI-driven approaches to scientific discovery.
-This constitutes a step toward the larger goal of integrating machine learning and data into the entire scientific method, thereby accelerating it.
-We review the most relevant literature from scientific discovery and real algebraic geometry below.
+To the best of our knowledge, this is the first research work to study automated abductive reasoning in the context of scientific discovery, in which derivations may consist of fully general polynomial axioms over any set of variables; see Appendix \ref{append.litreview} for a review of existing automated approaches to abductive inference and a comparison of our system with existing AI-driven approaches to scientific discovery of mathematical models.
+Thus, our work constitutes a step toward the larger goal of augmenting and transforming the entire scientific method using AI by bridging the gap between machine-generated hypotheses and known theory.